platformsh/platformsh-docs/docs/src/add-services/solr.md

 ### Transitional

-For a transitional approach you will temporarily have two Solr services.
+For a transitional approach you temporarily have two Solr services.
 Add a second Solr service with the new version a new name and give it a new relationship in `.platform.app.yaml`.
 You can optionally run in that configuration for a while to allow your application to populate indexes in the new service as well.

 Once you're ready to cut over, remove the old Solr service and relationship.
 You may optionally have the new Solr service use the old relationship name if that's easier for your application to handle.
 Your application is now using the new Solr service.

 This approach has the benefit of never being without a working Solr instance.
-On the downside, it requires two running Solr servers temporarily, each of which will consume resources and need adequate disk space.
+On the downside, it requires two running Solr servers temporarily, each of which consumes resources and need adequate disk space.
 Depending on the size of your data that may be a lot of disk space.